 On occasion with automatic plugin settings, the pitch correction processing can kick in too quickly which can lead to a slightly robotic or unnatural sounding voice.

 You may have most likely unknowingly heard automatic plugin tuning settings as a more deliberate technique with genres such as hip-hop RnB, or pop.
 Cher is the famous original prankster of this effect in her song ‘Believe’ where the attack of pitch correction is exaggeratingly aggressive and produces that famous almost robotic vocal sound.

 When the vocal tuning task is executed manually, even though it may take more time, the pitch processing will sound more natural, subtle, and smooth.

 Leaving some pitches or vocal slides un-tuned or imperfect is also a creative choice that could be made by the artist or mix engineer.
 This could further convey an emotion or unique energy in the context of the phrase that’s being sung and received by the listener.
 Vocals are a form of communication at the end of the day in which imperfections can sometimes be perceived as perfect.

-For those who want the specifics of using a pitch tuning plugin, we recommend checking out our article on how long does Autotune take to process?
+For those who want the specifics of using a pitch-tuning plugin, we recommend checking out our article on how to use Autotune.
 This goes into detail about how to produce great-sounding vocals using plugins such as Autotune or Melodyne.

 Setting up your DAW for vocal mixes can be incredibly time-consuming and fiddly.
 You will need to include essential components such as mix buses, compressors, EQs, and other plugins.
 The specific way you set up your DAW for mixing vocals is called a vocal chain.